 How much thatch is ok?
 Up to ½ inch of thatch is ideal and greater amounts are bad.
 Increasing levels of thatch are caused by over applications of fertilizer and water.Multiple passes (8 or more) with a core aerifier in September for a 2 or more years along with management changes can reduce thatch.

-BONUS: Read Dr. Thompson’s article, “Dog-Gone-It Lawn Problems!” by CLICKING HERE
+BONUS: Read Dr. Thompson’s article, “Dog-On-It Lawn Problems!” by CLICKING HERE

-The best crabgrass preventer is to mow high and manage the turf so it is thick.
+10. Crabgrass The best crabgrass preventer is to mow high and manage the turf so it is thick.
 TV adds scare people into applying outrageous amounts of herbicides that may not not needed!
 If you continually have a crabgrass problem, make a first application of a preventative herbicide in mid-April/early May, and a second application in late June.
-Red Hen’s 15-0-3 + Cavalcade is a good crabgrass preventer choice.
+Red Hen carries Award-brand Fertilizer + Crabgrass Preventer

 To effectively control a lawn disease, first you need to accurately diagnose the problem – BUT lawn diseases are hard to identify because the pathogens are typically microscopic.
 Diagnosing lawn diseases is both an ART and a SCIENCE that requires a systematic approach.
 What we are able to observe is usually the RESULT of an infection, and not the pathogens themselves.
 In other words, if you are seeing patches of discoloration in your lawn, you could be seeing the RESULT of a lawn disease caused by a microscopic pathogen.
 Another challenge to diagnosing the problem is TIME – if you can recognize the initial stages of the outbreak, this will greatly increase the likelihood that you can treat it and your lawn will recover.